2018–2019 AAVMC Leadership Academy

 Meeting Dates and Content:

-- Peer learning calls – Telephone or video conference calls will be held with participants in small groups (4-5 people) in February and April 2017.
+- Peer learning calls – Telephone or video conference calls will be held with participants in small groups (4-5 people).
 These calls will explore participants’ goals and experience working with and implementing the knowledge and skills learned to date.

 Participation is limited to faculty and staff at AAVMC member institutions.
 Each member institution is eligible to enroll one participant.
 Each participant's name and email must be submitted by the dean's office to Andrew Zoeller, Project Manager at email@example.com